-An emergency fund is the term given to your Savings Account that acts as a resource to provide you with income during emergencies.
-Over time, you build up your emergency fund to get it to the amount that you need to live off of should an emergency arise.
+An emergency fund is the term given to your savings account that acts as a resource to provide you with income during emergencies.
+Over time, you are building an emergency fund to get it to the amount that you need to live off of should an emergency arise.
 Emergencies include needing a new hot water heater, paying the deductible on your automobile policy after an accident, etc.

 Emergency funds are also used to allow you to meet your monthly obligations (pay your bills) should you lose your job.
-Therefore, it is essential to have enough money in your emergency fund to cover these situations.
+Therefore, building an emergency fund up is essential in order to cover these situations.
 In an ideal world, you will never touch your emergency fund.
 However, the world is far from ideal.

 What Should The Size of Your Emergency Fund Be?

-Many financial experts recommend having 3-6 months worth of your monthly expenses in your emergency fund.
+Many financial experts recommend building an emergency fund to 3-6 months worth of your monthly expenses.
 So if your monthly expenses are roughly $2,000 per month, your emergency fund should contain between $6,000 and $12,000.
 I feel that this amount is too conservative.
 The reason is because if you lose your job, there is a chance you will not find a replacement in 3-6 months.
-What happens in months 7-9?
+What happens in months 7, 8 or 9?
 Where is the money coming from?
 Many will resort to using their credit cards to get by.
 This is a bad idea.
 By doing this, you are creating more headaches down the road.

-To avoid this, I recommend having an emergency fund of 6-12 months of living expenses.
+To avoid this, I recommend building an emergency fund to 6-12 months of your living expenses.
 Using our hypothetical $2,000 expenses per month figure above, this means you need between $12,000 and $24,000 in an emergency fund.
 I realize this amount seems high.
 But you will be grateful when you have it saved.
 You will have peace of mind that should the unthinkable happen, you are in good shape for a year.

 Where should you invest your emergency fund?
 Ideally, you want your emergency cash in liquid accounts, such as savings accounts and bank certificates of deposit (CD’s).
 Even if you do have some of your emergency fund in CD’s, there should still be a decent amount (at least $1,000) in cash.
 This way you can quickly access it, whereas with CD’s you have to go to the bank and pull the money out.
 This process will add at least a day or two until you have access to your cash.

-Now, you may be thinking how can I save this amount up?
-There are numerous ways to build your emergency fund.
+Now, you may be thinking how do I go about building an emergency fund to one year’s worth of expenses?
+There are numerous ways to build up your emergency fund.
 Before I mention the ways, I want to point out that I am not telling you to completely change your way of life just to build up your emergency fund.
 Keep living your life.
 Just cut back a little here and there.
 The money will add up.
-Here are a handful of ways to build your emergency fund:
+Here are a handful of ways for building an emergency fund:

-Transfer savings to savings: When you go shopping, look at the bottom of your receipt.
+When you go shopping, look at the bottom of your receipt.
 Most likely there will be listed the amount you saved.
 Take that “savings” and transfer it to your emergency fund.
-I only do this for my grocery shopping and transfer a healthy bit of money.
-(Yearly Savings: $350)
+I only do this for my grocery shopping and transfer a healthy bit of money over the course of a year.
+(Yearly Savings: $1,000)

-Save a portion of your tax refund: If you get a tax refund each year, take a set percentage of it and transfer it to your emergency fund.
-Since most look at it as “extra money”, you should be saving a healthy portion of it and using a small portion for spending.
+If you get a tax refund each year, take a set percentage of it and transfer it to your emergency fund.
+Since most look at a tax refund as “extra money”, you should be saving a healthy portion of it and using a small portion for spending.
 This assumes you have all of your high interest debts paid off.
-(Yearly Savings: $300 – this assumes the average refund and you are still paying down credit card debt.)
+(Yearly Savings: $400 – this assumes the average refund and you are still paying down credit card debt.)

-Just these 5 tips will net you close to $2,500 in your emergency fund in one year.
+Just these 6 tips will net you over $3,000 in your emergency fund in one year.
 This would be on top of what you are saving monthly.
-And, these are only 5 tips!
-There are hundreds of other ways to boost your emergency fund savings.
+And, these are only 6 tips!
+In my eBook, Spare Change, I list hundreds of other ways to boost your emergency fund savings.